ocapn/ocapn/draft-specifications/CapTP Specification.md

         other.
     -   Promises may be created when messages are sent.
-    -   Messages may be pipelined to promises, queueing those messages to eventually be delivered to their resolution.
+    -   Messages may be pipelined to promises, queueing those messages to eventually be delivered to their fulfillment.
     -   Handoffs are initiated when sending a message with a reference to an object outside of the CapTP session.
     -   Both parties cooperate to free object references which are recognized to